snhwang/Unity-Watson-STT-Assistant-TTS-Oculus-Lipsync/README.md

 This project was implemented with Unity 2019.4.3f1.
 For Watson, unity-sdk-4.8.0 ( https://github.com/watson-developer-cloud/unity-sdk/releases ) and unity-sdk-core-1.2.1 ( https://github.com/IBM/unity-sdk-core/releases )were used.
 Oculus lipsync uses ovr_lipsync_unity_20.0.0 ( https://developer.oculus.com/downloads/package/oculus-lipsync-unity/ ).

+The way I did this is probably wrong or at least not optimal.
+I tried to send the output from Watson text-to-speech to Oculus Lipsync.
+However, it would either not do anything, or the lips would move but there would be no sound, or there was sound but no lipsyncing.
+The only way I could get it to work was to have 2 separate AudioSources: one for the Oculus lipsyncing and one for audio.
+If somebody can figure out a better way to do this, I would be grateful.